 Despite the clear advantage that presents itself after comparing landline phone service to VoIP insofar as their respective features are concerned, that’s just the tip of the iceberg.
 Pricing through growth is an area where landline phones will never be able to compete on a level playing field against hosted business phone services.

 As soon as a company begins to look at current pricing for advanced hosted business telephone systems, it’s quickly evident that VoIP phone plans just tend to cost less.
 Up-front costs for VoIP are virtually nonexistent because there is no hardware to buy or install.
 Plus, engineers at secured server locations handle all of the relevant VoIP software maintenance.

 Building a landline phone operation for business can be relatively easy for unsophisticated systems.
 However, as soon as the company needs to have extensions or departmental queues of any of the features above, the cost skyrockets.
 That’s because all of those functions are impossible without a telephone company engineer installing complex, bulky, and very expensive switching equipment and hardware on-site.
 Not only does that come at a high cost at the onset of the service, but then even the most basic management of that system (say you want to add or remove employees, for example) requires more service calls by the telephone company.
 The costs of paying for these visits adds up quickly, but even more costly is the time value of money in that is lost each time a business needs to wait for a third party to conduct relatively simple changes.

 VoIP system management happens as quickly as an admin makes the respective changes from his or her online portal.
-These disparities only become more pronounced with every new feature and function that is added to the system, thus making choosing a business phone system on price alone a clear-cut victory for VoIP.
+These disparities only become more pronounced with every new feature and function that is added to the system, thus making choosing a business phone system on price alone a clear-cut victory for VoIP phone plans.